-There are three main variable to look at when one is using the PICCo to guide the resuscitation of ashock.
-It comes down to a simple question: do I give them more fluids, or do I crank up the norad?
+There are three main variables to look at when one is using the PiCCO to guide the resuscitation of a shock state.
+It comes down to a simple question: do I give them more fluids, or do I crank up the noradrenaline infusion?

 The three cardinal variables: